 The nature of the wall-mounted style of the Delta Cycle Leonardo da Vinci requires that you locate a stud and drill into your wall to install it.
 You also need to lift your bike to get it on and off the rack.
 During testing, we found that smaller tires were quite easy to get in and out of the wheel hook, although our 2.4-inch mountain bike tires were a bit more awkward to deal with.
 Otherwise, we feel this is a stylish vertical wall-mount rack that could work as well inside your living space as it does in your garage.

-The Simple Houseware 5 Bike Stand is a good option for storing/organizing up to 5 bikes.
-This freestanding floor rack has wheel cradles for 5 bikes, with an easily convertible design to adjust its capacity anywhere between 5 and 1.
+The Simple Houseware 5 Bike Stand is a freestanding floor rack with wheel cradles for 5 bikes, but its convertible design adjusts the capacity anywhere between 5 and 1.
 Since this rack sits on the floor, there is no need to drill into your walls, and loading bikes is as easy as rolling them into position in the wheel cradles/supports.
 This versatile rack can handle just about any size and style of bike and tires up to 3-inches wide.
 It's also reasonably priced, and an affordable solution for storing all of the bikes in your household.

 Why You Should Trust Us

 After extensive research of the most popular and highly regarded bike storage options on the market, we chose a diverse selection for side-by-side testing and comparison.
 During our two-week test period, we assembled, installed, and used each bike storage rack/hanger with a variety of bikes.
 We followed assembly instructions and drilled countless holes in the wall to install hooks and bike hangers.
 With a seemingly endless supply of bikes on hand, we loaded and unloaded each rack countless times with mountain, gravel, and cruiser bikes to examine the ease of loading/unloading, as well as frame, wheel size, and tire width compatibility.